yadox666/KEYVILBOARD/SMS version/README.md

 * SIM Lock remove

-     Make sure your remove the simlock from the simcard you intent to use in Module easy way to do that is by putting it in an older phone and removing it their not all new phones have the option.
+     Make sure your remove the simlock from the simcard you intent to use in Module.
+Insert it in a phone/smartphone.
+Go to security menu and remove PIN inserting the actual one first.

 * SIM Advice